oulhafiane/oulhafiane/README.md

 This is my story of discovering this beautiful world of technology:

-- 🔭 **2008-2012** : I watched a movie called Hackers, and that was the beginning of everything, after watching it I googled how to hack an MSN/Skyblog, after few weeks I was able to understand a method named **Fake Page** that you have to create a mirror of the target website then add a script to it to send you The Email/Pass and then send it to whoever you want to steal their credentials, I was very happy by practicing this method with my best friends and showing them the method (**Note: I didn't steal anyone's password**), then after a while I started to learn **how can i hack a computer ?** then I found out what **Trojans** could do, that time it was two famous rats called **PRORAT and Bifrost**, I tried them both in the same network and everything works fine, I tried them with my friend's computer not in the same network, it failed, then I discovered something called **Reverse Connection** to let the rat when loaded in the victim machine to start the connection to my computer and also I was required to open a port on my home router, and it works after several days of trying, after i asked myself a question : how can I hide these trojans from **Antivirus**, then I started the new journey of using **Hex Editor** to check what are the bytes captured by the antivirus, then changing them, after a while **I joined a Hacking team** and we did bad things like changing the index of a hacked site by our index.html Saying Hacked By ... and registering it in in **zone-h.org** 😅.
+- 🔭 **2008-2012** : I watched a movie called Hackers, and that was the beginning of everything, after watching it I googled how to hack an MSN/Skyblog, after few weeks I was able to understand a method named **Fake Page** that you have to create a mirror of the target website then add a script to it to send you The Email/Pass and then send it to whoever you want to steal their credentials, I was very happy by practicing this method with my best friends and showing them the method (**Note: I didn't steal anyone's password**), then after a while I started to learn **how can i hack a computer ?** then I found out what **Trojans** could do, that time it was two famous rats called **PRORAT and Bifrost**, I tried them both in the same network and everything works fine, I tried them with my friend's computer not in the same network, it failed, then I discovered something called **Reverse Connection** to let the rat when loaded in the victim machine to start the connection to my computer and also I was required to open a port on my home router, and it works after several days of trying, after I asked myself a question : how can I hide these trojans from **Antivirus**, then I started the new journey of using **Hex Editor** to check what are the bytes captured by the antivirus, then changing them, after a while **I joined a Hacking team** and we did bad things like changing the index of a hacked site by our index.html Saying Hacked By ... and registering it in in **zone-h.org** 😅.
   I remember how excited I was during those years and how many nights I didn't sleep discovering **exploits** posted on **milw0rm.com** and trying to figure them out without any programming knowledge 🤔.

 - 🌱 **2012-2015** : After the past years, I had a lot of difficulty using tools and understanding exploits, so I decided that I had to learn how to create a program or **how can I create my own shell** (because I was using other people's shells **r57, c99** and a lot of them are injected), so I started with PHP, because that's the language I saw in all the scripts I use for hacking 😄, I learned the basics of programming (if/else, for, while, functions), then I joined a programming school, we learned C and basic algorithms by doing a lot of exercises and i was good at everything, then JAVA, but I quit school after a while, to be honest with you I was enthusiastic by hacking, so i left to focus on it , but this time with programming skills, I was able to create a lot of tools, to better understand the exploits, and linux commands.